The current team is composed as follows:

 Darline holds a degree in Bio-engineering and has ample experience in forest management and nature policy.
 She has a research background and previously worked with several NGOs both in Belgium and Ecuador.

-In 2010, she joined Green spaces, landscapes and biodiversity department at Prospect C&S. Since then, she has been involved in many projects related to Natura 2000, the LIFE fund, and sustainable development on EU level and national/regional level in Benelux, France and Western Balkans.
+In 2010, she joined Green spaces, landscapes and biodiversity thematic group of Prospect C&S. Since then, she has been involved in many projects related to Natura 2000, the LIFE fund, and sustainable development on EU level and national/regional level in Benelux, France and Western Balkans.

 From 2015 onwards, she has been the Benelux Regional Coordinator in the NEEMO EEIG that is monitoring ongoing LIFE projects.